 Thank you for attending the November 7 workshop at the University of Florida introducing the Climate Matters in the Newsroom program for journalists.
 The Climate Matters Media Library is your go-to source for local climate reporting resources.
+Sign up to receive weekly emails with data localized to your market.
 Below are additional resources.
-They are organized in the following categories, all under a general heading of Climate Change: Expert Sources, Science and Impacts, Florida and Southeast Resources, Health Impacts, Scientific Consensus, Public Opinion, Journalists’ Opinion, Language Issues, Myth Debunking, Exemplary Reporting, and Other Useful Links.
+They are organized in the following categories, all under a general heading of Climate Change: Expert Sources, Science and Impacts, Florida and Southeast Resources, Health Impacts, Analyses of Media Coverage of Climate Change , Public Opinion, Language Issues, Myth Debunking, Exemplary Reporting, Scientific Consensus, Journalists’ Opinion, and Other Useful Links.

 - Climate Science Rapid Response Team – Online service that provides journalists with connections to expert sources on climate science